 Two hundred tons of storied masonry, unnoticed beneath divey discos and one-desk tour agencies.

 Cuzco, Peru is full of such paradoxes.
 On the one hand, in no other city is Inca architecture so gloriously on display.
-Walk five minutes along any downtown street, and you’ll pass half a dozen mortarless walls whose jigsaw-like precision gives even Machu Picchu a run for its money (and this though their makers lacked the wheel as well as iron tools).
-Simultaneously, though, this stonework is ridiculously under-visited.
+Walk five minutes along any downtown street, and you’ll pass half a dozen mortarless walls whose jigsaw-like precision gives even Machu Picchu a run for its money—and this though their makers lacked the wheel as well as iron tools.
+Yet this doesn’t keep this stonework from being ridiculously under-visited.
 Chalk it up to incuriosity, but few of the polar-fleece-and-sandals crowd that throng the city’s plazas seem conscious that its walls conceal some fascinating secrets—and that they’re prepared to whisper those secrets to those who ask.

 Here in the plaza, I’m ready to listen.
 Tomorrow early, my plan is to hit up some of the city’s main Inca structures, in a walking tour of Cuzco as the Incas experienced it.